aalhitennf/awesomewm-fakescreen/README.md

-Module for easier use of awesomewms ability to create "fake" screen.
+Module for easier use of awesomewms ability to create fake screen.